marwahaha/RescuePH/readme.md

-# This project has largely been abandonned.
+# This project has largely been abandoned.
 The need was too little and the competition was too great.
 Follow progress on [Rescue Case Management](https://github.com/MikeNGarrett/rcm)